manabie-com/manabie-com.github.io/content/posts/how-to-use-playwright-in-cucumberjs/index.md

 +++
-date = ""
+date = "2021-12-29T10:45:33Z"
 author = "nploi"
-description = "How to use Playwright in cucumberjs" title = "How to use Playwright in cucumberjs" categories = ["DevSecOps", "Testing"] tags = ["bdd", "end-to-end", "cucumber", "automation", "test"] slug = "how-to-use-playwright-in-cucumberjs"
+description = "This tutorial helps you run web automation tests, using Playwright in Cucumber." title = "How to use Playwright in cucumberjs" categories = ["DevSecOps", "Testing"] tags = ["bdd", "end-to-end", "cucumber", "automation", "test"] slug = "how-to-use-playwright-in-cucumberjs"
 +++

-This tutorial helps you run `web` automation tests by using Playwright in Cucumber.
+In our previous blog article [HERE](https://blog.manabie.io/2021/12/why-we-use-cucumber-for-end-to-end-testing/), we explained why we're using Cucumber for E2E test at Manabie, and provided a brief understanding about Cucumber.

+This time, let's dive a little bit deeper!

-Before begin, we will give a brief introduction to Cucumber and Playwright.
+Before we start, let's cover a brief introduction to Cucumber again, and afterward, about Playwright.
 ### [Cucumber](https://cucumber.io/)

 Cucumber is a tool that supports [Behaviour-Driven Development](https://cucumber.io/docs/bdd)(BDD), If you’re new to Behaviour-Driven Development read [BDD introduction](https://cucumber.io/docs/bdd/) first.